raganwald-deprecated/homoiconic/2008-11-23/recursive_combinators.md

 Now we have refactored the common algorithm out.
 Typically, something like divide and conquer is treated as a "pattern," a recipe for writing methods.
 We have changed it into an *abstraction* by writing a `#divide_and_conquer` method and passing it our own functions which it combines to form the final algorithm.
 That ought to sound familiar: `#divide_and_conquer` is a *combinator* that creates recursive methods for us.

-You can also find recursive combinators in other languages like Joy, Factor, and even Javascript (the recursive combinator presented here as `#divide_and_conquer` is normally called `multirec`).
-Eugene Lazutkin's article on [Using recursion combinators in JavaScript](http://lazutkin.com/blog/2008/jun/30/using-recursion-combinators-javascript/ "") shows how to use combinators to build divide and conquer algorithms in Javascript with the Dojo libraries.
+You can also find recursive combinators in other languages like Joy, Factor, and even JavaScript (the recursive combinator presented here as `#divide_and_conquer` is normally called `multirec`).
+Eugene Lazutkin's article on [Using recursion combinators in JavaScript](http://lazutkin.com/blog/2008/jun/30/using-recursion-combinators-javascript/ "") shows how to use combinators to build divide and conquer algorithms in JavaScript with the Dojo libraries.
 This example uses `binrec`, a recursive combinator for algorithms that always divide their problems in two:

 	var fib0 = function(n){
 	    return n <= 1 ?
 1 :